PGPAuth/PGPAuth_Spec/Specification.md

 Server-software MUST NOT accept mulitple request with the same action and exact same timestamp signed with the same key.

+Server-software SHOULD give the administrator a way to set a cooldown-time per key (requests signed by user x need n seconds between them), per action and key (same-action requests by user x need n seconds between them) and server-global cooldown (all requests need n seconds between them).

 ## 4. Signing

 The Request is signed and transferred OpenPGP format.
 User-software MUST send the signed request with ASCII-Armor (not binary) and you SHOULD do a cleartext-signature (the plain request should be readable).